nanoframework/nanoframework.github.io/content/building/using-dev-container.md

 - **Step 15**: did we already told you to be patient? :-) If you still have the little windows from the previous image, be patient! once done, go to the next step.
 - **Step 16**: Hit `F7` this will trigger the build.
 The build will take some time as well.
 If all goes right, it will finish with a code 0 with something like: `[build] Build finished with exit code 0`

-> note: some devices use hex2dfu to create dfu files.
-So far, this is not supported and the build will fail.
-You will have to install the tool on Windows and run it manually.
-We're trying to address this temporary issue as fast as possible!

 ## Tips and tricks